 - During clinic appointments, patients should make a request to staff and provider for medication refills that are needed.
 Refills can be e-prescribed or called in to the patient's pharmacy of choice, or the patient may receive a hard copy.

-- If a patient needs refills prior to the next clinic visit, the patient must call the CF nurse to make the request.
+- If a patient needs refills prior to the next clinic visit, the patient’s pharmacy must contact us to make the request.

 - If more than 6 months has passed since the last clinic visit, the patient must be seen before refills will be provided.

 - Prior to being evaluated by the VCU CF Clinic, new patients should call their previous provider for medication refills.